aurorebressano/blogphp/README.md

 EN version

+-> A demo of the app is available online: http://blogphp.graphikartist.fr/

 Installation via the command line:

 1- Clone the folder on your machine into the folder of your choice: